iKiGAiEngine/AiPM/replit.md

 # Overview

 This is a full-stack construction materials procurement application that replicates the core functionality of Field Materials.
-The system provides AI-driven procurement management for construction projects, including field requisitions, vendor management, RFQ processing, purchase order management, delivery tracking, and invoice processing with three-way matching capabilities.
+The system provides AI-driven procurement management for construction projects, including field requisitions linked to awarded contract estimates, vendor management, RFQ processing, purchase order management, delivery tracking, and invoice processing with three-way matching capabilities.
 The application is designed as a multi-tenant platform supporting organizations with role-based access control.

 # User Preferences